Meet the friendly staff at Winona Veterinary Hospital!

 Natalii started as a kennel attendant in 2019 while a sophomore in high school.
 While not at school or work she can be found hanging out with her Shar Pei Maggie

 Abby joined our team in 2020 as a Kennel Attendant.
+In 2021 Abby began helping as a receptionist as well.
 Abby is currently in high school and is involved in dancing.
 She has a guinea pig, Brett, 3 cats, and a Siberian Husky named Luna.

 Zorro was brought in as an emergency stray by the Winona Area Animal Control.
 It was a bone-chilling February night and the animal control officer was very concerned about this little kitten's leg as it was sticking out at a disturbing angle.
 He was maybe 6 weeks old, a tiny black and white puff.
 After examining, Dr. Maloney found that Zorro was overall healthy, but the leg was deformed from an old injury that did not heal well.
 It was still painful, so little Zorro was started on pain medication during the mandatory 5 day hold.
 Of course, no one stepped up to claim him and in those 5 days, everyone at the hospital fell in love.
 We decided that Zoomy needed a little brother and Zorro was the perfect fit.
 First order of business was taking care of his painful, deformed front left leg.
 He did great with his amputation surgery and never looked back and we have never been happier to have such a love bug in the hospital.